 - Hst 455: History of Religion in the South

-Why is the University of Mississippi a good place for religious studies?
+Why is UM a good place for religious studies?

 Our faculty are top scholars with prestigious credentials engaged in a wide range of religious inquiry: some of us are historians, exploring how different religious traditions grow and change; others are ethicists, who study moral traditions and communal practices; others are biblical scholars who focus on ancient texts; and others of us are ethnographers and anthropologists, studying the enactment of religious beliefs through ritual.
 Second, all of us are genuinely dedicated to teaching and interested in our students.